alanliska/QCxMS-for-phreeqc-plus/README.md

 $ make
 ```

 The provided Makefile refers to x86_64 version.
 For the others (arm, aarch64, x86) change the compiler name.
+Substitute the prefix by the actual cross-compiler name.

 # ORIGINAL DESCRIPTION: